 |Subject Area||Comprehensive Science III|

-SC.912.P.8.4 Explore the scientific theory of atoms (also known as atomic theory) by describing the structure of atoms in terms of protons, neutrons and electrons, and differentiate among these particles in terms of their mass, electrical charges and locations within the atom.
+SC.8.P.8.1 Explore the scientific theory of atoms (also known as atomic theory) by using models to explain the motion of particles in solids, liquids, and gases.

 |Learning Targets and Learning Criteria|

 Students will review for the DIA 3 using class demonstrations, review games and review assignments.

 • classify substances based on their physical properties, including: o thermal conductivity, electrical conductivity, solubility, magnetism, melting and boiling points, volume, and density

 o NOS Focus – Design a controlled experiment

 • calculate the density, mass or volume of solids, liquids and gases using the formula Density = mass ÷ volume o measure the mass and volume of solids, liquids and gases